karimhenry/New_feed_Summarization_Recommendation/README.md

 - Only training and validation sets are contained in the MIND-small dataset.

 ## Technologies Used :-
-- **Recommendations :-** Matrix Factorization and Surprise Libraries.
+- **Summarization Techniques:-** Extractive and Abstractive Summarization.
-- **Summarization :-** Extractive and Abstractive Summarization.
+- **Recommendation Techniques:-** Matrix Factorization and Surprise Libraries.

 ## Instructions :-
 1) Install "requirement.txt" Packages :-